Astro A40 vs A50 Gaming Headsets Comparison

 Last Updated on

 Choosing the right set of headphones can sometimes be difficult as there are many different brands, features and models.
-However, two of the better models available are the Astro A40 and Astro A50 which are considered high-end gaming headsets by most experienced users that know the various available models well.
+However, two of the better models available are the Astro A40 and Astro A50 which are considered high-end gaming headsets by most experienced users (and professional gamers) who know the various available models well.

 Bottom Line Up Front: These two headsets are almost identical, so the choice is relatively simple.
 Do you want a wireless or corded headset?
 If wired is your preference, go with the Astro A40, otherwise the wireless Astro A50 here is a better choice.